ronaldgooh/excel-projects/README.md

 1. **Bike Sales**
    - [Project 1](https://github.com/ronaldgooh/excel-projects/blob/main/Full%20Project%20in%20Excel%20-%20Bike%20Sales.xlsx): This project focuses on visualizing bike sales data with respect to average income, age, and commute distance.
 Explore the insightful visualizations to gain a better understanding of the relationships between these key factors.

+2. **Coffee Sales**

+- [Project 2](https://github.com/ronaldgooh/excel-projects/blob/main/coffeeOrdersData.xlsx): This project focuses on visualizing coffee sales data with respect to average income, age, and commute distance.
+Explore the insightful visualizations to gain a better understanding of the relationships between these key factors.